Karan-Nexocean/Project-Atlas/docs/VARUNA_KNOWLEDGE_BASE.md

   - Obtain consent and avoid uploading sensitive identifiers if not needed.
   - Mask phone/email if testing; avoid secret data.
   - Rotate API keys if exposure is suspected; never commit real keys.
-- The app does not persist resumes or analyses server‑side by default; tasks are stored in `localStorage` (`varuna:tasks`).
+- The app does not persist resumes or analyses server‑side by default; tasks are stored in `localStorage` (`atlas:tasks`).

 ## Quality & Interpretation
 - Scores are rubric‑guided but LLM‑based; expect small variance.
 Use them to prioritize edits rather than as absolute truth.